 Whether you’re a NY goal-setter or prefer a more relaxed, all-year-round approach, we wish you a wonderful year full of everything you could ever hope for, but most especially, good health and lots of laughter.

 *SMART = Specific, Measurable, Achievable, Relevant, and Time-Bound.

 You may also like: 7 Steps to Help Make Your Goals Achievable

 Check out this amazing book, The Success Principles*, by Jack Canfield.
 It’s got a simple to follow ten-step action plan to follow, to help you achieve what you really want out of life, starting with taking responsibility for your life.

-*Affiliate link – please see our full disclaimer for more details.
+*Affiliate link – please see our full disclaimer on our use of affiliate links for more details.